 - Find your ideal customers

-- Provide value to them in exchange for their personal email address
+- Provide value in exchange for their email address

 - Send regular, helpful messages over time, including affiliate product offerings

 Email marketing works well for several reasons: